2. Can I have a friend pick up my race packet for me?

 14. What is available at the Finish?

-Besides the medal distribution for Duathlon and 10K runners, there will be aid station serving water and light refreshments for all runners/walkers.
+Besides the medal distribution for Duathlon, Cycling (Competitive Category), 12.5K & 7.5K runners, there will be aid station serving water and light refreshments for all runners/ cyclists.
 The participants can take advantage of the medical tent at the finish area.

 1. What is a Duathlon?